 School principals oversee and monitor the operations of elementary, middle, and high schools.
 They develop educational programming and curricula, train and hire teachers and staff, manage finances and budget, and enforce disciplinary action.
 A principal creates a positive learning environment for staff, faculty, and students.
 Many principals start as teachers, then go on to earn their doctorate in education.

 Projected Growth Rate (2018-28): 4%

 - Training and Development Manager

-Training and development managers create professional development programming at schools, organizations, and companies.
+Training and development managers create professional development programming for schools, companies, and other organizations.
 They develop programs like online learning courses and in-person workshops.
-They may also create and select curricula, recommend instructional techniques and learning materials, evaluate participants' needs, and assess the effectiveness the programming.
-It is common for training and development managers to study education, human resources, or business administration.
+They may also create and select curricula, recommend instructional techniques and learning materials, evaluate participant needs, and assess the effectiveness of educational programming.
+Training and development managers commonly study education, human resources, or business administration.

 - Postsecondary Education Administrator

 Postsecondary administrators oversee academics and faculty at colleges and universities.
 They work within admissions, student services, the registrar's office, and other departments, collaborating with senior administrators and other staff to find better ways to support faculty and students.
 Administrators often begin their careers as professors and then become provosts and deans.